Which of the following types of accounting is primarily concerned... | Study Prep in Pearson+

 1

-Identify the key purpose of managerial accounting: It is designed to assist internal management in planning, controlling, and decision-making processes within the organization.

-Compare the purpose of managerial accounting with the other types of accounting listed in the problem: Managerial accounting is distinct because it is internally focused, whereas financial accounting, auditing, and tax accounting are externally focused.
+Recall that Financial Accounting involves preparing financial statements (e.g., income statement, balance sheet, cash flow statement) that are shared with external stakeholders to assess the financial health of an organization.

+Eliminate the other options based on their primary focus: Managerial Accounting is for internal users, Tax Accounting is for tax compliance, and Cost Accounting is for cost management within the organization.

-Recognize that the correct answer is managerial accounting, as it aligns with the description of providing information to internal management for decision-making purposes.
+Conclude that the correct answer is Financial Accounting, as it aligns with the requirement of providing information to external users.

-Conclude that understanding the purpose of each type of accounting is essential for distinguishing their roles and applications in business contexts.

 Watch next